irohansh/DiskSpace_Optimizer/README.md

 ```bash
 ./diskSpaceOptimizer
 ```

-The program will prompt you for three things:
+The program will prompt you for:
 1. **Source Directory**: The folder to scan for duplicates.
 2. **Destination Directory**: The folder where duplicates will be moved.
 3. **Action (y/n)**: Choose y to permanently delete all duplicates, or n to move them to the destination directory.

 ⚠️ Warning: Permanent deletion is irreversible and does not use the Recycle Bin.
 When in doubt, choose n to move the files for review.